BHZ-BER/banghua.github.io/_pages/about.md

 I co-founded Nexusflow AI since 2023.
 We are dedicated to provide reliable LLM solutions for enterprise use-cases.

-# I'm recruiting PhD students!
-Please mention my name in the application of UW ECE / CSE if you'd like to work with me on LLM, game theory and / or reinforcement learning!
+I'm currently interested in the training, serving, evaluation, and applications of foundation models.
+I have also been working on statistics, information theory and machine learning, with applications on game theory, robust statistics, reinforcement learning and human-AI interactions.